DevExpress/dotnet-eud/README.md

 ## Document Format and Supported Output Types
 Documents in this repository are written in markdown.
 You can manually copy the information to your own help file according to our [license](LICENSE.md).

-The repository uses [DocFX](https://dotnet.github.io/docfx/) to convert these files from a set of markdown topics to an HTML website or a PDF file.
+The repository uses [DocFX](https://dotnet.github.io/docfx/) to convert markdown files to an HTML website or a PDF file.

 You can make the following changes to the documentation, or skip this step if you want to reuse the end-user documentation as is: